TakoSquid/TakoSquid.github.io/projects/proj-games.md

 *The character animations are pretty rough, it was my first experience animating in 3D.
 But I've learn a lot !*

 {% include youtubePlayer.html id="ZS1qpMIHCPw" height="700" %}
-*It was my first time texture painting aswell !*
+*It was my first time texture painting in Blender aswell !*

 ---